MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Batch/v1.1.4/Set-AzureBatchJobSchedule.md

 ```

 ## DESCRIPTION
-The **Set-AzureBatchJobSchedule** cmdlet sets a job schedule in the azure_2 Batch service.
+The **Set-AzureBatchJobSchedule** cmdlet sets a job schedule in the Azure Batch service.

 ## EXAMPLES